ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 # Push-mode TIPS using HTTP Server Push

-In this section, we give a non-normative specification of the push-mode TIPS.
+This section gives a non-normative specification of the push-mode TIPS.
 It is intended to not be part of the standard protocol extension, because of the lack of server push support and increased protocol complexity.
 However, push-mode TIPS can potentially improve performance (e.g., latency) in more